-- 1. Any sign shall be considered a nonconforming sign if it: - (A) Does not conform to one or more sign regulation of this Ordinance; - (B) Existed on the effective date of this Ordinance; and - (C) Either conformed to the regulations of or was considered to be a nonconforming sign by the land use ordinance in effect the day before the effective date of this Ordinance. - 2.
-Any prohibited sign that existing as of August 1, 1989, shall be considered nonconforming signs. - 3.
-Whether a sign is nonconforming shall be a question of fact and shall be decided by the Zoning Administrator. - 4.
-Any nonconforming sign may be continued to be used, if all of the following conditions are met: - (A) The nonconforming sign conforms to the restrictions of this chapter; - (B) The nonconforming sign is not expanded, altered, relocated, replaced, or improved except to bring the nonconforming sign into compliance with the sign regulations of this Ordinance; and - (C) The sign is maintained in good condition and repair.
+- 1. A sign will be considered a legal, nonconforming sign if it: - (A) Does not conform to one or more of the sign regulations in this section; and, - (B) Existed on the effective date of this Land Use Ordinance; and either conformed to the regulations of, or was considered to be a legal, nonconforming sign by the Ordinance in effect on the day before the effective date of this Ordinance. - 2.
+A prohibited sign existing on August 1, 1989, is considered a legal, nonconforming sign. - 3.
+A legal, nonconforming sign may be retained in place, if the following conditions are met: - (A) The legal, nonconforming sign is not expanded, structurally altered, relocated, completely replaced, or removed except to bring the legal, nonconforming sign into some greater compliance with the sign regulations of this section; and - (B) The legal, nonconforming sign is maintained in good condition and repair. - 4.
+A legal, nonconforming sign damaged or destroyed by Act of God or other circumstances beyond the control of the owner of the sign may be repaired, relocated, or replaced. - 5.
+A question of the legal, nonconforming status of a sign is decided by the Board of Appeals in a public meeting with public notice given, per the requirements for notice in Article IV.